Resources for people with lived experience

 The Alzheimer Society Research Program offers funding to innovative researchers nationally.

-Stay connected with research updates and participation opportunities
+Get connected with research updates and opportunities for engagement

 - Alzheimer Society of BC and Yukon newsletters

-Sign up to receive newsletters from the Alzheimer Society of BC and Yukon, where we share monthly and quarterly updates, including research news, researcher interviews and research engagement opportunities open to the public. - Lived experience partner bulletin
+Sign up to receive newsletters where we share monthly and quarterly updates, including research news, researcher interviews and research engagement opportunities open to the public. - Research webinars

 - Self-assessment readiness tool for partnering in patient-oriented research